Admissions 2026/2027 have started!

 After submitting the form, you will be asked to check your email and confirm your email address.
 If you do not see the email, check your spam folder.

-• ankieta osobowa (questionnaire);
+• ankieta osobowa (personal data questionnaire);

 • podanie do Rektora (application to the Rector);